joewilliams/rama/README.md

 ## Rendezvous with Rama

 This repo contains hash table implementations in golang.
-These implementations are usually focused on use in network related services (i.e. load balancers, etc) and generally focus on storing IP addresses rather than any other type of data.
+These implementations are usually focused on use in network related services (i.e. load balancers, etc) and storing stuff like IP addresses rather than any other type of data.

 ### Rendezvous Hash